Texas A.G. investigating Chick-Fil-A's exclusion at airport

-Attorney General Ken Paxton announced the investigation in a letter to San Antonio officials and stated his office will examine whether Texas' second-largest city violated state law with the rejection.
-Paxton called the move "the opposite of tolerance" and a "discriminatory decision" based on the religious beliefs of the chain's owners.
+Paxton announced the investigation in a letter to San Antonio officials and stated his office will examine whether Texas' second-largest city violated state law with the rejection.
+He called the move "the opposite of tolerance" and a "discriminatory decision" based on the religious beliefs of the chain's owners.

 "The Constitution's protection of religious liberty is somehow even better than Chick-fil-A's chicken," Paxton said in the letter.
 "Unfortunately, I have serious concerns that both are under assault at the San Antonio airport."